 Martin Heidegger, Poetry, Language, Thought, trans.
 Albert Hofstadter (New York: Harper, 1971), 70. ↩

 J.M.
 Bernstein in Beyond the Aesthetic and the Anti-Aesthetic, ed.
-James Elkins and Harper Montgomery (University Park, PA: Pennsylvania State UP, 2013), 29; Bernstein, The Fate of Art: Aesthetic Alienation from Kant to Derrida and Adorno (University Park, PA: Pennsylvania State UP, 1992), 2.
+James Elkins and Harper Montgomery (University Park, PA: Pennsylvania State University Press, 2013), 29; Bernstein, The Fate of Art: Aesthetic Alienation from Kant to Derrida and Adorno (University Park, PA: Pennsylvania State University Press, 1992), 2.
 The critical tradition Bernstein draws from in this account is presaged by Hegel, inaugurated by Lukács, elaborated by Adorno, Marcuse and their Frankfurt School colleagues, and most prominently continued in the present by Fredric Jameson and Bernstein himself. ↩

 Fredric Jameson, The Political Unconscious: Narrative as a Socially Symbolic Act (London: Routledge, 2002), 62—3. ↩